Why Pool Alkalinity Gets Low: 7 Common Causes & Solutions

 3. Frequent Chlorine Shocking

 Many pool owners don't realize that liquid chlorine (sodium hypochlorite) has a pH around 13, but cal-hypo shock and dichlor shock are acidic.
-Calcium hypochlorite shock has a pH around 11.8 but becomes acidic when it reacts with water.
+Calcium hypochlorite shock has a pH around 11.8 and remains alkaline when dissolved, but it consumes alkalinity through chemical reactions.
 Dichlor shock is even more acidic.

 If you're shocking weekly with cal-hypo or using dichlor regularly, you're gradually consuming your alkalinity.
-This is why the SLAM method recommends liquid chlorine - it's less harsh on your alkalinity levels.
+This is why the SLAM method recommends liquid chlorine - it has minimal impact on alkalinity compared to cal-hypo which consumes it.

 4. Acidic Fill Water